JackMarsia/SallySweetsVouchers/README.md

 # SallySweetsVouchers
 This is for a university assignment.
+Vouchers galore!